Experience, Passion, and Integrity:

 A native of Bolivia, Neida moved to Costa Rica over 10 years ago to settle in the local village of Villarreal.
-She has taught at many of the local language schools as well as Country Day School, however, her passion for working with younger students in a more drama and performance oriented classroom has led her to La Paz for her 5th year where she is working with the preschool classes.
+She has taught at many of the local language schools as well as Country Day School.
+However, her passion for working with younger students in a more drama and performance oriented classroom has led her to La Paz for her sixth year where she is working with the preschool classes.
 Miss Neida is an exceptionally dynamic teacher who always brings out the best in her students by establishing an enjoyable and active classroom environment.

 David Dodge – Grade 4 English-Math-Science, Scholarship Director

 A native of Oregon, David earned both his Degree in Education and Teacher Certification from Western Oregon State College in 1987.
 Upon graduation David spent his first 8 uninterrupted years teaching grades 3 through 5 with the Woodburn School District.
 In 1996, he along with his wife Kelly transitioned to Costa Rica and joined the teaching team at Escuela Tamarindo Elementary School which shut down in the early 2000′s.
 In similarity to La Paz, this small school’s strong concept of community education was born of local families in search of a viable educational cooperative to suit the specific educational needs of their children.